 Cyber Bullying By D.I.
 Jolly

-It had all happened to fast but had felt like the perfect storm, a breakthrough to a world he didn’t know existed.
+It had all happened to fast, the perfect storm, a breakthrough into a world he didn’t know existed.

-After all the message, the intimate details shared and discussed and all the self-discovery, his walls had come crashing down.
+After all the message, the intimate details shared and discussed, and all the self-discovery as his walls had come crashing down.
 As scared as he was, he was renewed.
 He was reborn and ready to face his fears.
-So, when he walked into the restaurant and found it filled with ‘friends’ and co-workers standing under a banner that read “Gotcha!”, his mind went blank as his skin erupted into waves of hot goosebumps.
-Before he could fully realise what was happening, or stop himself he said.
+So, when he walked into the restaurant and found it filled with ‘friends’ and co-workers all standing under a banner that read “Gotcha!”, his mind went blank as his skin erupted into waves of hot goosebumps.
+Before he could fully realise what was happening, or stop himself, he said.

 “What, what are you guys doing here?”

-The room erupted into laughter and a horrible sick feeling started to push its way into his heart.
-He scanned the room for the girl he had been talking to online and found no face that matched hers until his gaze settled on a printout of her tinder profile and the edges of his vision started to blur.
+The room burst into laughter and a horrible sick feeling started to push its way into his heart.
+He scanned the room for the girl he had been talking to online and found no face that matched hers until his gaze settled on a printout of her tinder profile and darkness started to push into the edges of his vision.
 His mind erupted into conflict, simultaneously releasing and rejecting the truth in front of him.
-His cheeks burned white hot and his muscles vibrated with misdirected anticipation of something.
-Then all at once, as if practices, the room at large announced.
+His cheeks burned white-hot and his muscles vibrated with misdirected anticipation of something.
+Then all together, as if practices, the room at large announced.

 The wave of sound washed away any doubts he could form and a voice in his head started saying,

-’It really had been too good to be true after all.
-The idea that someone could actually care about me that way, or at all, was nothing but a lie.’
+‘It really had been too good to be true after all.
+The idea that someone could actually care about me that way, or at all, was a lie.’

-It had been nothing but a prank by the people who called themselves his friend.
-A small dying voice in the back of his mind wondered if it had at least only been one talking to one person.
+It had been a prank by the people who called themselves his friend.
+A small dying voice in the back of his mind wondered if he had, at least, only been talking to one person.
 Someone who, perhaps, hadn’t shared every secret, but as his private conversations started to pop up on rolling text screens around the room, and phrases like.

 “The time he said…”

-He was humiliated, standing alone in a room full of people who had stolen access to his most private and intimate insecurities, and they’d found them funny.
-Not one had been touched by his feelings, his vulnerabilities, his honesty.
-It was all just one big.
+He was humiliated, standing alone in a room full of people who had stolen access to his most private and intimate insecurities, and found them funny.
+Not one had been touched by his feelings, his vulnerabilities, or his honesty.
 He was just a joke to them.
-Through the blur, he battled to make out actual faces, and just saw a laughing shaking blob of shapes, pointing hands, and open mouths.
+Through the blur, he battled to make out actual faces, and just saw a laughing shaking blob of shapes, pointing fingers, and open mouths.

-And he wondered if it was easier to think of them as a demon instead of everyone he knew.
+And he wondered if it was easier to think of them as a sea of demons, instead of everyone he knew.

-What felt like minutes passed as he stood frozen to the spot, terrified that if he moved forward, he would attack the demon, or if he moved away it would attack him.
+What felt like minutes passed as he stood frozen to the spot, terrified that if he moved some form of violence would break out.

-Eventually, he realised that he was still standing in the doorway, holding the door open and as quickly as he could he stepped back and slammed it shut.
+But then he realised that he still just stood in the doorway of the restaurant, holding the door open, and as quickly as he could he stepped back and let the door close behind him.
 His first instinct was to run, to hide, but then he thought,

-So he started walking back to his car and jumped when a hand touched his shoulder.
+So he walked back to his car and jumped when a hand touched his shoulder.

 “Hey man, where are you going?”